On This Page

 Python SDK (Cribl.Cloud)Python SDK (On-Prem Deployment)

-4. Confirm the Worker Group Configuration
+Confirm Worker Group Configurations

 Use this example to retrieve a list of all Worker Groups in Cribl Stream so that you can review and confirm their configurations.